IBM/banking-risk-mitigation-nlu-studio/README.md

 ## 3. Run the Application on IBM Cloud

 You can push the app to IBM Cloud using [IBM Cloud CLI](https://console.bluemix.net/docs/cli).
 This will use the services and application name in the `manifest.yml` file.
-From your root directory login into IBM Cloud using CLI:
+From the root directory of the cloned git repository, login into IBM Cloud using CLI:
 ```
 ibmcloud login
 ```